Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Introduction

 In the following, the term ``Edge of Chaos'' is used in two different manners: ``EOC framework'', ``EOC formalism'', or ``EOC theory'' refer to a setup where input data points are deterministic and weights and biases are random, whereas in the context of initialization of weights and biases, ``EOC'' alone refers to a specific set of pairs $(\sigma_w^2, \sigma_b^2)$ matching a given theoretical condition (Point 2, see Section~\ref{sec:prop:prop}).

 \paragraph{Bayesian prior and initialization distribution.} There exists a close relationship between the initialization distribution in deterministic neural networks and the prior distribution in Bayesian neural networks.
 For instance, let us use variational inference to approximate the Bayesian posterior of the parameters of a neural network \citep{graves2011practical}.
 In this case, the Bayesian posterior is approximated sequentially by performing a gradient descent over the so-called ``variational parameters'' \citep{hoffman2013stochastic}.
 This technique requires to backpropagate the gradient of the loss through the network, as when training deterministic networks.
-Therefore, as with the initialization distribution, the prior distribution must be constructed in such a way that the input and the gradient of the loss propagate and backpropagate correctly \citep[see Sec.\ 2.2,][]{ollivier2018online}.
+Therefore, as with the initialization distribution, the prior distribution must be constructed in such a way that the input and the gradient of the loss propagate and backpropagate correctly \citetext{\citealp[Sec.\ 2.2,][]{ollivier2018online}; \citealp[Chap.\ 2,][]{neal1996bayesian}}.

-\paragraph{Gaussian hypothesis for the pre-activations.} The hypothesis of Gaussian pre-activations is common in the theoretical analysis of the properties of neural networks at initialization.
+\paragraph{Gaussian hypothesis for the pre-activations.} In the context of random weights and biases, we call the \emph{Gaussian hypothesis} the assumption that all the pre-activations $Z_i^l$ are Gaussian random variables, at any layer $l$ and for any neuron $i$.
+This hypothesis is common in the theoretical analysis of the properties of neural networks at initialization.
 Specifically, this is a fundamental assumption when studying the ``Neural Tangent Kernels'' (NTK) \citep{jacot2018neural} or Edge of Chaos \citep{poole2016exponential}.
 In a nutshell, the NTK is an operator describing the optimization trajectory of an \emph{infinitely wide} neural network (NN), which is believed to help understand the optimization of ordinary NNs.
-On one side, this \emph{Gaussian hypothesis} can be justified in the case of ``infinitely wide'' NNs (i.e., when the widths $n_l$ of the layers tend to infinity), by application of the Central Limit Theorem \citep{matthews2018gaussian}.
+On one side, this Gaussian hypothesis can be justified in the case of ``infinitely wide'' NNs (i.e., when the widths $n_l$ of the layers tend to infinity), by application of the Central Limit Theorem \citep{matthews2018gaussian}.
 On the other side, this Gaussian hypothesis is apparently necessary to get the results of the EOC and NTK lines of work.
 However, it remains debated for both theoretical and practical reasons.

 First, from a strictly theoretical point of view, it has been shown that, for finite-width NNs (finite $n_l$), the distribution of $Z^{l}_i$ has heavier tails as $l$ increases, that is, as information flows from the input to the output \citep{vladimirova2019understanding,vladimirova2021bayesian}.
 Second, a series of experiments tend to show that pushing the distribution of the pre-activations towards a Gaussian (e.g., through a specific Bayesian prior) leads to worse performances than pushing it towards distributions with heavier tails, e.g., Laplace distribution \citep{fortuin2022bayesian}.